Provided by You Health for patients

 Usage

+1. To get started, review the directions on your prescription label and follow your provider's dosing instructions.
 If you are not already taking bupropion, your provider will likely want you to begin by taking a starting dose (150mg) for the first 7 days before increasing your dose.
-Be sure to follow the instructions your provider sent to help your body safely adjust to Bupropion.
+Be sure to follow the instructions your provider sent to help your body safely adjust to bupropion.

-Swallow the tablet whole.
+2. Swallow the tablet whole Swallow the tablet whole.
 Do not break, crush or chew it.

-If you have trouble sleeping, it is best to take this medication in the morning to avoid insomnia.
+3. Avoid insomnia It is best to take this medication in the morning to avoid insomnia.

-If you miss a dose of this medicine, for the XL form, do not take an extra tablet to make up for the dose you forgot.
+4. Missed a dose?
+If you miss a dose of this medicine, do not take an extra tablet to make up for the dose you forgot.
 Wait and take your next dose at your regular time the next day.
 Do not double doses.

-Do not abruptly stop taking bupropion or change your dose without talking with your healthcare provider first, even when you feel better.
+Do not abruptly stop taking bupropion ER XL or change your dose without talking with your healthcare provider first, even when you feel better.
 Studies have shown that a taper can reduce possible side-effects caused by stopping the medication abruptly.

-• If you are taking bupropion XL 300mg, take one tablet every other day for two weeks then you may stop medication.
+• If you are taking bupropion ER XL 300mg, take one tablet every other day for two weeks then you may stop medication.

-• Your healthcare provider can also provide individualized guidance for tapering your medication.
+Your healthcare provider can also provide individualized guidance for tapering your medication.

 While depressed mood and lack of interest in activities may need up to 4-6 weeks to improve, disturbances in sleep, energy, or appetite may show some improvement within the first 1-2 weeks.
 Improvement in these physical symptoms can be an important early signal that the medication is working.